How to Alphabetize in Google Sheets (+ How to Sort by Date)

 A-Z organizes data in ascending order from lowest to highest, meaning it will organize your data from top to bottom in either alphabetical order from A to Z or in numerical order from the lowest to highest number.
 Z-A organizes data in descending order from highest to lowest value, meaning it will order your data from top to bottom in reverse alphabetical order from Z to A or in descending numerical order from the highest to the lowest number.

-For dates and times, A-Z will organize your data from the oldest time down to the most recent, while Z-A will organize your data from the most recent time to the oldest.
+Also, if you’re wondering how to sort in Google Sheets by dates and times, A-Z will organize your data from the oldest time down to the most recent, while Z-A will organize your data from the most recent time to the oldest.

 Placeholder

-6. Click 'Sort.'
+6. Click ‘Sort’

 Once you’ve selected the column you would like to sort and its sorting rule, click Sort.
 The data range will now be sorted in alphabetical, numerical, or chronological order, depending on the data type contained within the column.
 In the image below, for instance, the column “Box office earnings” is now ordered in ascending numerical order.